Characterizing simulation relations through control architectures in abstraction-based control: Introduction

 However, it soon appeared that $\ASR$ has weaknesses: while it formally characterizes abstractions allowing for abstraction-based controller design, the exact way to reconstruct the concrete controller may be computationally expensive.

-An important landmark in the abstraction-based control literature is~\cite{reissig2016feedback}.
-There, the authors introduce the stronger \emph{feedback refinement relation} ($\FRR$)~\cite[Def.
+An important landmark in the abstraction-based control literature is~\citet{reissig2016feedback}.
+There, the authors introduce the stronger \emph{feedback refinement relation} ($\FRR$)~\citep[Def.
 V.2]{reissig2016feedback}, designed to alleviate these limitations.
-They show that if the two systems enjoy these relations, one may simply concretize the controller by seemlessly plugging the abstract controller, see Figure~\ref{fig:concretization_augmented} (left).
+They show that when $\FRR$ holds between the abstract and concrete systems, one can simply concretize the controller by seamlessly plugging the abstract controller with a quantizer, see Figure~\ref{fig:concretization_augmented} (left).
+While this leads to a straightforward concretization procedure, where the concrete controller merely reproduces the control input of the abstract controller, it also limits the class of implementable controllers to piecewise constant ones (see discussion in~\citet[Section 4.4]{calbert2024memoryless}).

+Recently, several other simulation relations that refine the $\ASR$ have been proposed in the literature~\citep{liu2017robust, borri2018design, egidio2022state, calbert2024memoryless}, each with its own benefits.
+While these notions are well understood individually, their relationships and relative strengths are usually presented separately.
+As a result, the landscape of simulation relations for symbolic control has become increasingly fragmented, making it harder to compare or systematically select among them.

-Other relations have been proposed in the literature, with other benefits~\cite{borri2018design,egidio2022state}.
-In this paper, we take a step back from these various definitions of relations and ask the following questions
+In this paper, we unify these existing relations by interpreting each of them through the specific \emph{control architecture} it induces.
+Motivated by this observation, we take a step back from the existing definitions of simulation relations and ask:

+We propose a unified framework that captures the different types of simulation relations found in the literature and allows for their comparison in terms of the control architectures they induce.
+Our construction builds on the concept of an \emph{interface}, in the spirit of~\citet{girard2009hierarchical}, which stores the output of the abstract controller \(\Cont_2\), combines it with the observed state of the concrete system \(\Sys_1\), and produces a valid control input.
+This architecture is illustrated in Figure~\ref{fig:concretization_augmented} (right).
+Consequently, the resulting concretization procedure exhibits a \emph{plug-and-play} structure, enabling the abstract controller to be connected to the original system via an interface, irrespective of the particular specification we seek to enforce on the original system.